Switching Electricity Companies

 We have found that fully fixed rates tend to be the most beneficial for small and medium businesses as it allows energy costs to be more accurately budgeted and managed.

-An early termination fee (ETF) is a fee that is charged to customers who terminate their retail electricity agreement before the end of the contract term.
-The fee is intended to compensate the electricity provider for the costs associated with early termination such as changes in the energy market, lost revenue, administrative costs, and the cost of finding a new customer.
+An early termination fee (ETF) is a fee that customers pay when they terminate their retail electricity agreement before the end of the contract term.
+The fee is intended to compensate the electricity provider for the costs associated with early termination, such as changes in the energy market, lost revenue, administrative costs, and the cost of finding a new customer.
 For most commercial contracts, the cancellation fee is based on the number of months remaining in the term of the agreement.

 Alternatively, some providers may charge a fixed dollar amount for each month remaining in the contract.
 For example, if the ETF is $50 per month and the contract has 12 months remaining, the ETF would be $600.